sergioventurini/plssem/README.md

 # Installation note

-To install `plssem` directly from GitHub you need to use the `github` Stata module for installing Stata packages from GitHub.
+To install `plssem` directly from GitHub you need to use the `github` Stata module.
 You can install the latest version of the `github` command by executing the following code in your Stata session.
-**Note**: you need a Stata version greater or equal than 13.2, otherwise you can install the package manually downloading the files from the GitHub repository and placing it in your Stata `PERSONAL` directory returned by the `adopath` command:
+**Note**: you need a Stata version greater or equal than 13.2, otherwise you can install the package manually downloading the files from the GitHub repository and placing it in your Stata `PERSONAL` directory (if you don't know what this is, run the `adopath` command):

     net install github, from("https://haghish.github.io/github/")